In-Network Learning: Distributed Training and Inference in Networks: Introduction

 Wireless networks have other important intrinsic features which may pave the way for more cross-fertilization between ML and communication, as opposed to applying ML algorithms as black boxes in replacement of one or more communication modules.
-For example, while in areas such as computer vision, neuroscience and others relevant data is generally available at one point, it is typically highly distributed across several nodes in wireless networks.
+For example, while in areas such as computer vision, neuroscience, and others, relevant data is generally available at one point, it is typically highly distributed across several nodes in wireless networks.
 Examples include amplitude or phase information or the so-called radio-signal strength indicator (RSSI) of a user's signal, which can be used for localization purposes in fingerprinting-based approaches~\cite{CSI_fingerprinting}, and are typically available at several base stations.
 A prevalent approach for the implementation of ML solutions in such cases would consist in collecting all relevant data at one point (a cloud server) and then train a suitable ML model using all available data and processing power.
 Because the volumes of data needed for training are generally large, and with the scarcity of network resources (e.g., power and bandwidth), that approach might not be appropriate in many cases, however.
 In addition, some applications might have stringent latency requirements which are incompatible with sharing the data, such as in automatic vehicle driving.
-In other cases, it might be desired not to share the raw data for the sake of not infringing the user's privacy.
+In other cases, it might be desired not to share the raw data for the sake of enhancing the privacy of the solution, in the sense that infringing the user's privacy is generally more easily accomplished from the raw data itself than from the output of a neural network (NN) that takes that data as input.

 The above has called for a new paradigm in which intelligence moves from the heart of the network to its edge, which is sometimes referred to as "Edge Learning".
 In this new paradigm, communication plays a central role in the design of efficient ML algorithms and architectures because both data and computational resources, which are the main ingredients of an efficient ML solution, are highly distributed.
 A key aspect towards building suitable ML-based solutions is whether the setting assumes only the training phase involves distributed data (sometimes referred to as distributed \textit{learning} such as the Federated Learning (FL) of~\cite{mcmahan2017,fedlearn2017}) or if the inference (or test) phase too involves distributed data.